 Thermoforming is efficient and very cost-effective for the production of many plastic parts depending on their size, shape, and quantity.
 Initial project costs are usually much lower, and lead times to tooling and production are generally much shorter than other processes.
 Modifications to design often times may be achieved.
 Temporary tooling offers an inexpensive short-term test for design issues and product market acceptance.

 Large panels, housings, enclosures, and similar parts are especially well-suited to the thermoforming process.
-Tooling costs for these parts is considerably less than injection molding, which may have cost-prohibitive tooling costs.
-Parts with features mostly confined to one side of the part are best suited to thermoforming, but features on the uncontrolled side of the part may be addressed by trimming or fabrication and assembly.
+One of the benefits of thermoforming is lower tooling costs.
+Tooling costs for these parts are considerably less than injection molding, which can be cost-prohibitive.
+Parts with features mostly confined to one side of the part are best suited to thermoforming.
+However, features on the uncontrolled side of the part may be addressed by trimming or fabrication and assembly.

 The following table list our standard tolerances:

 |Less than 6″||+/-.010″||+/-.015|